 - Supports five of the seven National Quality Standard Areas

-- Available throughout Australia (conducted over Zoom)
+- Available throughout Australia (conducted either face to face or over Zoom)

 Why Your Centre Needs Positive Psychology

 Now more than ever we need to enhance our wellbeing, but have you received training on the science of wellbeing?
 Early Childhood Educators are mandated to focus on wellbeing but there are few tools provided to deliver this.
 So, what is this science?
 This is the field of positive psychology, the scientific study of how we function at our best.
 It was founded by Professor Martin Seligman in 1998.
 Prior to this psychology was primarily based on a deficit model, only treating people once they had become unwell.
 In the last 20 years or so scientists have also researched how people can function at their optimum potential, which is referred to as flourishing.
 Topics of scientific enquiry include gratitude, kindness, awe, courage, mindfulness, character strengths and much much more.

 So, where to start?